Extending free actions of finite groups on unoriented surfaces: Introduction

 \section{Introduction}

-The Schur and Bogomolov multipliers have been of great interest because of the solution in \cite{ASSU23} of the following question: Are all free actions on oriented surfaces equivariantly bound?
+The Schur and Bogomolov multipliers have been of great interest because of the solution in \cite{ASSU23} of the following question: Do all free actions on oriented surfaces equivariantly bound?
 There is an affirmative answer in \cite{RZ96,DS22} for abelian, dihedral, symmetric, and alternating groups.
 However, we can find counterexamples in \cite{Sam22} for finite groups with non-trivial Bogomolov multiplier.
-For a finite group $G$, the Bogomolov multiplier $B_0(G)$ is trivial when toral classes generate the Schur multiplier.
-The extension to a 3-manifold has a set of fixed points, called the ramification locus, given by a link of circles.
-It was believed that if $B_0(G)\neq 0$, then the extension can be the gluing of spherical actions by dihedral groups $D_{2n}$, the alternating groups $A_4$, $A_5$, or the symmetric group $S_4$.
-The ramification locus is called singular if it fails to be a submanifold of the 3-manifold, i.e., an embedded graph of fixed points.
-Notwithstanding, it was checked in \cite{ASSU23} that applying the blow-up construction can replace the singular ramification locus with a non-singular ramification locus, which has only cyclic or dihedral groups as isotropy groups.
-Additionally, the points with dihedral isotropy type are cancelled by attaching certain equivariant handles, described in \cite[Sec.
-4]{ASSU23}.
-In conclusion, the Bogomolov multiplier is a complete obstruction to extending finite free actions from closed, oriented surfaces to 3-manifolds.
+It was shown in \cite{ASSU23} that a finite free action on a closed, oriented surface extends to a (not necessarily free) action on a $3$-manifold if and only if the corresponding class in the Bogomolov multiplier $B_0(G)$ is trivial.

 \begin{thm}[\cite{ASSU23}] Assume $G$ is a finite group with a free action over a closed, orientable surface $S$.
 This action extends to a non-necessarily free action over a $3$-manifold if and only if the class in the Bogomolov multiplier $[S, G]\in B_0(G)$ is trivial. \end{thm}